Tiger Chronicles

-On July 29th, 2010, all the 13 tiger range countries of the world adopted the declaration to ensure a sustainable tiger population and double within 12 years.
+On the 29th of July in 2010, all 13 tiger range countries adopted the declaration to double the tiger population within 12 years.
 Since then, the day has been marked as Global Tiger Day.

 WWF India’s work for tiger conservation aims to maintain and restore tiger habitats and critical corridors while conserving the tiger and its prey, eventually increasing and stabilising tiger populations.